From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

 \subsection{Taut ideal triangulations}

 To discuss more general examples, we will replace bundle structures by ideal triangulations equipped in various ways.
-From now on, we will always assume that M is a compact, connected, oriented three-manifold, with non-empty boundary, and where all boundary components are tori.
-Suppose that $\calT$ is a three-dimensional triangulation and that $|\calT|$ is its realisation space.
-We say $\calT$ is an \emph{ideal triangulation}~\cite[Section~4.2]{thurston_notes} of $M$ if $|\calT|$, minus a small open regular neighbourhood of the zero-skeleton of $\calT$, is homeomorphic to $M$.
-We refer to these as the \emph{compact models} of $M$ and $\calT$; here the truncated faces of $\calT$ are hexagons.
-In the \emph{cusped model} the faces of $\calT$ are ideal triangles.
-This is far easier to draw, and all of our pictures will be of the cusped model.
+From now on we will always assume that $M$ is a tame connected three-manifold, possibly with boundary.